Close Icon

 A post shared by Stefano Di Giosia (@stefano_digiosia)

 The last addition to our ultimate guide on things to do in Conwy is the Michelin Star restaurant, The Jackdaw.
-Set along the high street just moment’s away from Plas Mawr, The Jackdaw is the perfect place to refuel after a day of exploring Conwy.
+Set along the high street just moment’s away from Plas Mawr, The Jackdaw also features in our Best Restaurants in Conwy guide and is the perfect place to refuel after a day of exploring Conwy.

 Taking its name from the nickname given to people born within Conwy’s town walls.
 As well as the black bird which you can often see nesting in the historic walls.